SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 [hints]

 [hint]
-You receive a budget of 10$ and the count of series - 3.

-The first series is Thrones with price 5\$, which has 50\% discount from the price 5 \- 50\% = 2.50\$.

-The second series is Riverdale, which does not have a discount on the price.

-The third series also does not have a discount.
+After receiving the budget and the series count, determine whether the series in the input have a discount.
+Then, calculate the price for each series.
 [/hint]
 [hint]
-Price of series is 2.50 \+ 5 \+ 2 = 9.50$.

-Your budget is bigger than the price of series, so you can buy them.
+Calculate the price for the all of the series and check if you can buy them.
 [/hint]

 [/hints]